HyperSuprime-Cam/pytest_cov/README.md

-# pytest_coverage
+# pytest_cov
-EUPS package of the PyPI pytest-coverage package
+EUPS package of the PyPI pytest-cov package